horizon-research/systolic-array-dataflow-optimizer/README.md

 # Systolic array dataflow optimizer

-This is a DNN dataflow optimizer for a particular hardware accelerator, systolic array. it is able to find a optimal or `approximately` optimal dataflow for a particular DNN for some hardware constraints, such as bandwidth and SRAM, etc.
+This is a DNN dataflow optimizer for a particular hardware accelerator, i.e., systolic array.
+It is able to find an optimal or an approximately optimal dataflow for a particular DNN given hardware constraints, such as bandwidth and SRAM, etc.
 This repository is the artifact of our paper [ASV: Accelerated Stereo Vision System](https://www.cs.rochester.edu/horizon/pubs/micro19-tigris.pdf) published at MICRO 2019.

 ## What's new